-Accredited by the ANSI-ASQ National Accreditation Board (ANAB) as an ISO/IEC 17020 Forensic Inspection Agency, our accredited functions include:
+Accredited by the ANSI National Accreditation Board (ANAB) as an ISO/IEC 17020 Forensic Inspection Agency.

 The FSU employ’s procedures which are well documented, based upon thorough research, and have been proven effective through validation testing.
 We ensure competency through employing qualified personnel, a proficiency testing program, and ongoing training.
 The FSU strives for continual improvement to better serve the department and the City of Saint Paul.

 Major Crime Scene Processing